 We are committed to providing the highest level of service, whilst balancing the needs of our customers and ensuring the health and welfare of our employees.
 At this time we are conducting a business as usual policy as we recognise that our veterinary services are needed and relied upon as much as ever.

-We are however, to protect the health and welfare of our employees, customers, and suppliers, introducing some changes to the way that we operate, which remains a top priority.
+We have however, to protect the health and welfare of our employees, customers, and suppliers, made some changes to the way that we operate, which remains a top priority.

 At present, non-emergency and routine appointments will continue.
 If this situation changes we will inform you immediately.

 All vets or field staff visiting your farm will have been adhering to our bio security and COVID-19 policies and will contact you individually before their arrival.
 In order to facilitate social distancing, if you request a vet visit, then the attending vet will speak to you over the phone to get a history and the vet will determine if PMs at the gate or a full site visit are necessary.
 If PMs are to be carried out on site, please leave the birds in the changing room and leave the changing room before the vet arrives.
 He/she will carry out the examination and leave any medication required then call you from their car.
 If a full site visit is to take place, we would ask that you leave the relevant sheds accessible and do not walk around with the vet.
 He/she will leave the medication on site and call you from their car.
 Please ensure as always you have full PPE, gloves and hand sanitiser available.

 We ask that if you are experiencing any symptoms yourself, self-isolating or have recently returned from a trip oversees to let us know prior to us visiting your site.

 Our office and dispensary teams are all working within our company COVID policy of social distancing and cleaning protocols, as well as reducing contact between different teams within the business to protect their health and welfare, and to ensure our continued support of your business.